rosell-dk/htaccess-capability-tester/README.md

 - *SetRequestHeaderTester* : Tests if setting request headers in `.htaccess` works.
 - *RewriteTester* : Tests if rewriting works.
+- *GrantAllNotCrashTester* : Tests that `Require all granted` works (that it does not result in a 500 Internal Server Error)

 The following is on the way:
-- A test for examining if `Require all granted` works or results in 500 Internal Server Error
 - A test for examining if setting an environment variable in a rewrite rule works